browndeer/lolcode-spec/v1.450/lolcode-spec.md

 All LOLCODE programs must be opened with the command `HAI`. `HAI` should then be followed with the current LOLCODE language version number (1.450, in this case).
-There is no current standard behavior for implementations to treat the version number, though.
+There is no current standard behavior for implementations to use the version number, though.

 A LOLCODE program is closed by the keyword `KTHXBYE`.
+Note: the open and closing lines must exist on their own.

 ---